lukewalker2010/Udacity_SDCND_P1/writeup.md

 * Make a pipeline that finds lane lines on the road
 * Reflect on your work in a written report

-Below I have showed an example of the various processed images as they go through my pipeline.

 [//]: # (Image References)

 [image1]: ./processed_images/gray.png "Grayscale"